BrendanGasparin/SERVERTRON/README.md

 This will include the following containers or VMs:
 - Web server with WordPress sites accessible over the Internet to host my business.
 - Plex media server on the local network.
-- Minecraft server playable (and administerable) over the Internet.
+- Minecraft server playable over the Internet, administered using RCON over a local network.
-- ARK: Survival Evolved server playable (and administerable) over the Internet.
+- ARK: Survival Evolved server playable over the Internet.

-The goals also include thoroughly documenting the process and making it as reproducible as possible, available on Github.